PurpleI2P/i2pd_docs_en/docs/user-guide/run.md

 Recommended way to run i2pd built from source
 ---------------------------------------------

-The following commands display the recommended way to build i2pd from source, without a package manager.
+The following commands display the recommended way to run i2pd built from source, without a package manager.
 Installing i2pd this way will ensure all i2pd-related files are stored at `$HOME/dist`.

     mkdir $HOME/dist